The modern guide to the Zendesk help desk in 2026

 Key features include an omnichannel ticketing system, a self-service help center and knowledge base, workflow automation for routing and repetitive tasks, and reporting tools to track performance metrics.
 It also offers native AI tools like AI Agents and Copilot.

-The native AI in a Zendesk help desk primarily utilizes information stored within Zendesk itself, such as help center articles and past tickets.
-This often creates a knowledge silo, as it cannot access critical information stored in external systems like Confluence or Google Docs.
+The native AI in a Zendesk help desk is highly optimized for utilize information stored within Zendesk itself, such as help center articles and past tickets.
+To access information stored in external systems like Confluence or Google Docs, many teams choose to integrate complementary AI layers.

 You can enhance your Zendesk help desk by integrating smart AI layers like eesel AI, which connects to all your scattered knowledge sources beyond Zendesk.
-This allows for more accurate AI responses, risk-free testing of automations, and greater control over workflows without changing your core platform.
+This allows for more comprehensive AI responses, risk-free testing of automations, and greater control over workflows within your core platform.

-With the standard Zendesk help desk, it can be difficult to fully test AI performance before live deployment, leading to a "black box" feeling.
-However, tools like eesel AI offer a simulation mode where you can test your AI on thousands of past tickets to see how it would respond, giving you confidence before going live.
+Zendesk provides a robust environment for support, and tools like eesel AI offer a complementary simulation mode.
+This allows you to test your AI on thousands of past tickets to see how it would respond, giving you additional confidence before going live.